|

 Woolton Pie, created with Carrots!

-The recipe for Woolton Pie was the creation of the chef of the Savoy hotel and named after Lord Woolton, head of the Ministry Of Food.
+Francis Ladry, the chef of the Savoy hotel and named after Lord Woolton, head of the Ministry

 Many people had their own interpretation of this recipe, but they always used